gigasquid/Presentations/README.md

 # Presentations

 * SemanticWebJRuby:  Introduction to Semantic Web and using the Jena framework with JRuby
+* clojurePresentation:  Introduction to Clojure using a Fairy Tale Format